Malnutrition: Definition, Causes, Symptoms & Treatment

 In 2019 the report showed that says that, despite headway on some SDGs, hunger is going in the wrong direction.
 821 million people were undernourished in 2017, up from 784 million in 2015.

-The Department for International Development (DFID) leads the UK’s work to end extreme poverty.
+The Foreign, Commonwealth & Development Office (FCDO) leads the UK’s work to end extreme poverty and allocates Overseas Development Assistance (ODA), also known as the overseas aid budget.
 They are responsible for:

-DFID works in countries across Africa, Asia and the Middle East, many of which are fragile or at risk from fragile neighbours.
+FCDO works in countries across Africa, Asia and the Middle East, many of which are fragile or at risk from fragile neighbours.
 They also have regional programmes in Africa, Asia and the Caribbean.
-In addition to working directly in countries, DFID also gives UK Aid through multi-country global programmes and core contributions to multilaterals such as the UN and the World Bank.
+In addition to working directly in countries, FCDO also gives UK Aid through multi-country global programmes and core contributions to multilaterals such as the UN and the World Bank.

 The World Bank is the world’s largest development institution.
 The Bank Group works with country governments, the private sector, civil society organisations, regional development banks, think tanks, and other international institutions on issues ranging from climate change, conflict, and food security to education, agriculture, finance, and trade.
 All of these efforts support the Bank Group’s twin goals of ending extreme poverty by 2030 and boosting shared prosperity of the poorest 40 percent of the population in all countries.